10 Best HVAC Companies in Ballston, NY

 Cost of HVAC Installation and Maintenance in Ballston

-• Split or mini-split: If your home lacks the right ductwork for central heating or air, you likely have a split HVAC system.
-Split or mini-split systems consist of internal units that control the temperature in individual rooms.
-These interior units are all connected to an outdoor unit.
+• Split or mini-split: If your home doesn’t have the ductwork for central heating and cooling, you probably have a split or mini-split system instead.
+Split HVAC systems have indoor units in each room to regulate temperature.
+These connect to an outdoor unit.

 • Hybrid split: A hybrid split HVAC system works almost the same as a standard split system.
-It has the benefit of having the capability to use either electricity or gas for power.
+It has the advantage of being able to utilize either electricity or gas for power.

 • Packaged heating and air: Packaged HVAC systems work best in smaller houses.
 They consist of a single combined heating and air conditioning unit, usually located in a basement or attic.
 This unit is typically small, cost-effective, and straightforward to maintain.